Moved Design System to Community-powered, Reducing Inconsistencies by Driving 80% More Contributions.

 Problem statement

-Product teams were creating one-off solutions instead of using the existing Frontline Design System’s components or going through the process to contribute or request additions.
-This resulted in visual and functional inconsistencies for the users, accessibility blockers, duplicated development efforts, and higher technical debt when global enhancements would not be applied.
+Product teams were creating one-off solutions instead of going through the process to contribute or request additions to the existing Frontline Design System’s.
+This resulted in visual and functional inconsistencies for the users, accessibility blockers, duplicated efforts, and higher technical debt when global enhancements would not be applied.

 High-Level Steps

 As Manager of T-Mobile’s Frontline Design System (FUSE), I led a 12-person cross-functional team to reduce one-off solutions by increasing contributions and strengthening partnerships with product teams.
-I drove a shift to a community-driven model, resulting in higher satisfaction, increased contributions, and measurable growth in engagement, positioning the design system as a living, evolving resource for the organization.
+I drove a shift to a community-driven model, resulting in higher satisfaction, increased contributions, and measurable growth in engagement.
+This positioned the design system as a living, evolving resource for the organization.

 -